KDE/homerun/lib/homerunmodel.md

 - variant actionArgument
     - mandatory: no
     - An optional argument, passed to trigger() as well
+- bool enabled
+    - mandatory: no
+    - If set to true or omitted, the item will be enabled.
+If set to false, it will be disabled

 Functions from the Homerun::ActionList namespace simplify the creation of actions.